top of page

 Flavia Cerrone was a Press & Communications Manager at the Royal Academy of Dance for many years and the London rep for the Arts Marketing Association for three years.
 She moved on to become Teacher Training Manager for one of the best-known yoga centres in Europe and is specialized in teaching yoga to cancer patients.

 “The arts open your heart making you feel part of a bigger self, a community and a shared consciousness.
 And I’m all the happier when we infuse educational aspects to our events in order to bring young people together, channelling energy, focus and creating something for the common good.”

 Dmitri Tcherniakov is a theatre director and set designer.
 His recent productions include Simon Boccanegra (English National Opera); The Tsar's Bride (La Scala); and Prince Igor (Metropolitan Opera, NYC).
 Dmitri received The International Opera Award for Best Director twice, in 2013 and 2021.

 "Dialogue is the keyword when it comes to art in unconventional or public places.
 Think of it as a dialogue between that particular spot, its history and the artist.
 This dialogue has the power to transform the context and the person looking at it.
 A dialogue that demands attention.
 I think we are seeing the start of a fresh way of appreciating art."

 Vasily Chernov, Director

-Vasily holds an MA in Performing Arts Management from the Russian Academy of Theatre Arts.
+Vasily holds a degree in Performing Arts Management from the Russian Academy of Theatre Arts.

 Victoria Viorstava, Curator